mostafaeslam/Portfolio/README.md

    ```

 2. **Open in your browser**:
-   - Simply open `index.html` in any modern web browser
+   - Simply open `index.html` in any modern desktop/laptop browser
    - No build process or dependencies required!
+   - **Note**: Currently optimized for desktop/laptop experience

 3. **Start exploring**:
    - Click "Start Exploring" to begin
-   - Use the controls to navigate and discover content
+   - Use the keyboard controls to navigate and discover content

 ## 📱 Browser Compatibility

+### Desktop/Laptop Browsers
 - ✅ Opera GX (recommended)
 - ✅ Chrome
 - ✅ Firefox
 - ✅ Safari
 - ✅ Edge

-- ✅ Mobile browsers (with touch controls)
+### Mobile Support
+*Mobile browser support is planned for future updates.
+Currently optimized for desktop/laptop browsers.*

 ## 🎵 Audio Features